-As a wife, mother, licensed therapist, author of The Burnout Cure: An Emotional Survival Guide For Overwhelmed Women (Covenant, 2013), business owner, and award-winning singer-songwriter, media contributor, mental health blogger, speaker, and consultant, Julie de Azevedo Hanks understands the juggling act women face these days.
+As a wife, mother, licensed therapist, author of The Burnout Cure: An Emotional Survival Guide For Overwhelmed Women (Covenant, 2013), business owner, private practice consultant, award-winning singer-songwriter, media contributor, mental health blogger, and speaker, Julie de Azevedo Hanks understands the juggling act women face these days.
 She also knows what women want and need in order to keep balance caring for her own needs and the needs of her loved ones.

-During her freshman year of college over 25 years ago, Julie began her music career with the release of her first solo album.
+During her freshman year of college over 25 years ago, Julie began her own music career with the release of her first solo album.
 Within a few years she married and then became a mother.
 While her first priority has always been that of being a wife and mother, Julie is also driven by her passion for music and therapy, and has learned the tight-wire balance necessary to raise a healthy family while simultaneously pursuing her own goals.
-She has gone on to have three more children, release nine more albums, receive her master’s degree (University of Utah), open a thriving counseling practice Wasatch Family Therapy with 3 locations in Salt Lake City, Bountiful, and Orem, Utah
+She has gone on to have three more children, release nine more albums, receive her master’s degree (University of Utah) and her PhD (University of Louisiana at Monroe), and open a thriving counseling practice Wasatch Family Therapy with 3 locations in Salt Lake City, Bountiful, and Orem, Utah.

 My motivation for doing what I do is to be helpful.
 It sounds so simple, but it’s the truth.
 In everything I do I want to connect with people, infuse hope, and to make a difference for good.